ilyasergey/YSC4231/_sources/prerequisites.rst.txt

 Software Prerequisites
 ======================

-We will use `Scala <https://www.scala-lang.org/>`_ as a main programming language for this course.
+We will be using `Scala <https://www.scala-lang.org/>`_ as a main programming language for this course.

 Getting Scala
 -------------